PierreLouisLetoquart/nextjs-supabase-blog/README.md

     Registered users can delete their own articles.

-- Comment modification

-    TODO

 - Comment removal

-    TODO
+    Comment can be delete on post only by their author.
+(No real time deleting)

 - Account settings

     Users can access their account settings to modify their personal information and change their password.
+(Some bugs unresolved... no time for it)

 - Gravatar integration

-    TODO
+    Random avatar generation if the user hasn't got it yet with [dicebear](https://github.com/dicebear/dicebear).
+You can see it in the update form for user and in the database but the profile table for user does not update it's data.

 - Light/dark theme

     The blog includes a light and dark theme for users to choose from.
+Persistant to refreshing.

+## Bonnus

+- Middleware usage
+- Like function
+- Save function